monsterkodi/ko/md/notes.md

 - *jump to file (require|path)*
 - *jump to list when multiple matches*
 - *save term aliases in seperate file*
+- *make goto work with partial func names*
+- *add cursor positions to navigation history when goto in or jumping to file*

 - display dirty status in window list
 - colorize term/coffee history